 This is the hardest time of the year in Belgium.
 There is barely any light, it rains a lot, it is cold and I spend most of my time in an office where we are not exposed to any natural light.
 Even though I was very enthusiastic about having an office job in December, the first two weeks after the […]

 I have an Irish friend in Brussels (since this spring) who is working with vintage textiles and is eager to build a creative community in the European capital.
 For the second year in a row, she organised the Bazaar Christmas Market, gathering upcoming talents from Brussels for a day of winter fun.
 I was one of the people who had a […]

+I haven’t written in a while and this will be something very personal.
 My grandmother would be 86 years old today.
 She died about three years ago.
 I was very close to her and the last few days I kept reminiscing about the times we spent together.

 This summer I made a travel journal for the first time.
 Although I love taking photos, this year I felt more inspired to draw and write about our adventures.
 It was a good way to take a moment for myself, to digest the different stages of our journey and to document what we were doing.
 It also provided a fun way […]

 Summer has arrived and hair removal is back on the agenda.
 Companies providing various options for women to become hairless are buying prime time on television and bombarding us with their products and dubious messages.